-In the South, Santa Catarina and Paraná, with populations of 5.0 million and 9.3 million, respectively, have the potential to develop into major natural gas markets.
-The presence of a large ceramics industry and the expected installation of new gas-fired generation capacity in both states are expected to create significant gas demand.
+In the South, Santa Catarina and Paraná, with populations of 5.0 million and 9.3 million, respectively, also have the potential to develop into major natural gas markets.
+The presence of a large ceramics industry and the expected installation of new gas-fired generation capacity in these states are expected to create significant gas demand.
 These states currently have no natural gas consumption.
-The recent completion of the southern portion of BBPL and the ongoing construction of basic distribution networks in both states will result in the accelerated connection of new customers and the initiation of gas sales in both states.
+However, the recent completion of the southern portion of BBPL and the ongoing construction of basic distribution networks in both states likely will result in the accelerated connection of new customers and the initiation of gas sales in both states.

-Competition for natural gas comes mainly from competing fuels, in particular LPG, which is currently subsidized.
+Competition for natural gas comes mainly from competing fuels, and in particular LPG, which is currently subsidized.
 These subsidies are, however, in the process of being eliminated.
+[Status?]

 Natural Gas Supply